-The visitors centre is a kind of multi-purpose room in the open air museum.
+The vehicle depot is a kind of multi-purpose room in the open air museum.
 This is where special exhibitions and larger events take place.
 When the weather is bad, events planned for outside can be relocated here at short notice.

 The production of Viez, the Moselle-Franconian name for cider, and fruit schnapps has long been tradition in the region.
 The basis for this is an abundant supply of apples, pears, different species of plum and other choice kinds of fruit, particularly in the mild climate of the Moselle and Saar valleys.
 The Romans were the ones who brought the multitude of fruits from the south and naturalised them here.

 Read more: The making of schnapps and Viez

 Ever since the Romans introduced vines to the Belgian and German provinces, grapes have been grown continuously on the Moselle and its tributaries.
 Wine has left its mark on the landscape here for more than 2000 years.

 Read more: Wine growing on the Moselle, Saar and Ruwer

 Until the 1950s the country grocer's was not only the place to buy your groceries.
 It was also where to hear how the sick old man from the neighbourhood was faring, or whether the mayor's cow had already given birth to her calves.
 People had more time, goods were put together on the counter and more often than not they were put down to account and only paid for when a certain amount had been reached.

 Wooden benches arranged in even rows, blackboard rags tied to the slates, and a slightly raised desk in front of the class - this is how a classroom looked during the Empire.

 The "Children's Worlds" exhibition includes toys for children, and is divided into those for girls and for boys in accordance with previous attitudes towards typical roles.

 Weaving was not only a very common profession until the end of the 19th century; in most households people wove cloth too for their own use.